-Our UHN programs and services are among the most advanced in the world.
-We have grouped our physicians, staff, services and resources into 10 medical programs to meet the needs of our patients and help us make the most of our resources.
+staff, services and resources into 10 medical programs to meet the needs of our patients and help us make

-University Health Network is a health care and medical research organization in Toronto, Ontario, Canada.
-The scope of research and complexity of cases at UHN has made us a national and international source for discovery, education and patient care.
+Toronto, Ontario, Canada.
+The scope of research and complexity of cases at UHN has made us a national and international

-Being touched by illness affects us in different ways.
-Many people want to give back to the community and help others.
+and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

-The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
-It's also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.
+of our experts for an interview.
+It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

 Professional nursing practice at UHN is dynamic, innovative and stimulating.
 Our professional practice model continues to evolve.

 Nurses at UHN play a central, vital role in the provision of care.
 They have the opportunity to contribute to improvement initiatives, design their own research projects, and to update their practice.
-Nurses are also asked for their thoughts and ideas about practice and participate on unit-based Professional Nursing Practice Councils (PNPC).
+Nurses are also asked for their thoughts and ideas about practice and participate in unit-based Professional Nursing Practice Councils (PNPC).
 Representatives from the councils meet six times a year at UHN PNPC meetings in an advisory capacity to provide leadership in developing processes and systems to support professional nursing practice at UHN.

-Our professional practice model is based, of course, on quality patient care while fostering a sense of professional pride and autonomy in the work place.
+Our professional practice model is based, of course, on quality patient care while fostering a sense of professional pride and autonomy in the workplace.
 Council members play a key role in assisting staff to understand, integrate, and communicate professional nursing practice at UHN.